Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Additional Remarks

 Next we derive a contradiction.
 By \eqref{frem1} and \eqref{p_main_1}--\eqref{kK1q}, along the forward characteristic segment through $(t_1,x_1)$ for $t_2\leq t<t_1$,

 which gives, through the integration along the characteristic,

-As $t\rightarrow t_1-$, the left-hand side term tends to infinity, while the right-hand side terms tend to a finite number, which gives a contradiction.
+As $t\rightarrow t_1-$, the left-hand-side term tends to infinity, while the right-hand-side terms tend to a finite number, which gives a contradiction.
 This implies that (\ref{al-be-tq1}) holds; that is, $s_x$ and $r_x$ are uniformly bounded above.
 This completes the proof.